openebs-archive/openebs-docs/docs/tasks_volumeprovisioning.md

 pvc-7f00bc57-9bb7-11e8-a48f-0667b9b343dc-rep-789c9958b9-x8pjf     RW              Running     100.96.1.6     ip-172-20-45-220.us-west-2.compute.internal
 ```

-Get the status and access mode of each replica from both the Nodes.
+Get the status and access mode of each replica from all the Nodes.
 Some access mode labels are NA, WO etc. **NA** means that Node is not running yet and **WO** means node has started replication after Node started running.

 ## Deploying Jiva Pods with Custom Namespace